 Image by Trish Punch Getty Images

 This imposing former prison is well worth a visit, if only to get a sense of how awful life was for prisoners a century ago.
 An audio tour (€2 extra) guides you around the restored cells, which feature models of suffering prisoners and sadistic-looking guards.
-Take a bus to UCC, and from there walk north along Mardyke Walk, cross the river and follow the signs uphill (10 minutes).
+Take a bus to University College Cork (UCC), and from there walk north along Mardyke Walk, cross the river and follow the signs uphill (10 minutes).

 The prison closed in 1923, reopening in 1927 as a radio station that operated until the 1950s.
-The Governor's House has been converted into a Radio Museum where, alongside collections of beautiful old radios, you can hear the story of Guglielmo Marconi's conquest of the airwaves.
+The onsite Governor's House has been converted into a Radio Museum where, alongside collections of beautiful old radios, you can hear the story of radio pioneer Guglielmo Marconi's conquest of the airwaves.